WislaCode

 Regulation

-• GDPR (Europe): Requires customer consent, data minimization, and transparent data processing standards.
+• GDPR (Europe): Requires customer consent, data minimisation, and transparent data processing standards.

 • PSD2 (Europe): Enforces strong customer authentication and secure communication with third‑party providers.